-The L.A.
-County Board of Supervisors has decided to move forward with a plan for a smarter L.A. water system.
+The voters of L.A.
+County have approved a plan for a smarter L.A. water system.

-1. A new plan for L.A.’s water system would help to capture the billions of gallons of water we lose each year.
+1. A new plan for L.A.’s water system will help to capture the billions of gallons of water we lose each year.

 Every year, we lose billions of gallons of water.
 This isn’t water that’s being wasted by people taking long showers.
 It’s water we’re not capturing in the first place, like the rain that falls onto our streets and parking lots and runs right into the ocean.

 Capturing this water would greatly increase the county’s local water supply and make the entire region more sustainable for decades to come.

 If we get smart about implementing a series of stormwater projects across the county, using a combination of nature, science, and new technology, it’s estimated that we could triple the amount of rain we currently capture.

 2. It will help protect our coastal waters and beaches from the trash and contaminants that make people sick and threaten marine life.